Sending Mail to Inmates in Oklahoma

 Deposit by Internet

-You can also deposit money to an inmate's account online through two different companies.
-JPAY, and Access Secure Deposits.
-Both of these companies charge you a fee to send the funds and allow you to fund the transaction using a debit or credit card.
+You can also deposit money to an inmate's account online through JPAY.
+JPAY will charge you a fee to send the funds and allow you to fund the transaction using a debit or credit card, or a money order.

 Deposit Funds Over the Phone

-You can deposit funds to an Oklahoma inmate's account over the phone by calling JPAY at 1-800-574-5729, or through Access Secure Deposits at 1-(866)-345-1884.
-Both of these companies charge a fee for sending the funds and allow you to fund the transaction with a debit and credit card.
+You can deposit funds to an Oklahoma inmate's account over the phone by calling JPAY at 1-800-574-5729.
+When sending money to an Oklahoma inmate using JPAY over the phone you will be charged a fee.
+JPAY allows you to fund the transaction with a debit or credit card.

 Deposit Funds Through the Mail

 Sending funds through the mail has the lowest fee associated with it, but is also the slowest method.
-Friends and Family members of an inmate can send up to $300 using a United States Postal Money Order made payable to"Access Secure Deposits".
-Include the inmate's full name and ID number in the memo field.
-You will also need to print and fill out an Oklahoma inmate money order deposit slip, and mail both the coupon and money order to:
+Friends and Family members of an inmate can send up to $300 using a United States Postal Money Order made payable to "JPAY".
+Include the inmate's full name and 7 digit ID number in the memo field.
+You will also need to print and fill out an Oklahoma inmate money order deposit slip, and mail both the coupon and money order to the address provided through JPAY.

 Inmates incarcerated in Cimarron Correctional Facility, Davis Correctional Facility, North Fork Correctional Facility, will not use the above methods to send funds to an inmate.
 Instead friends and family members located at these facilities will mail a money order made payable to the inmate to: